ropensci/webmockr/cran-comments.md

 ## revdepcheck results

-We checked the 20 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked the 18 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package, and saw no issues.

- * We saw 1 new problem:

-* connectwidgets
-  checking installed package size ...
-NOTE

-Which is unrelated to changes in webmockr.

- * We failed to check 0 packages

 ---

-This version includes many improvements and breaking changes, thus the major version bump.
+This version includes many minor improvements.

 Thanks!
 Scott Chamberlain